TodePond/Lilypad/channels.md

 # Channels

 There are various different channels on the server.
-On this page, they're presented in the different ways.
+On this page, they're presented in the following levels of detail.

 1. [Basic list](#Basic-list)
 2. [Table summary](#Table-summary)